ZhenyaChan/SenecaMusic-Back-End/README.md

 # User API - Web422 Assignment 6

 ## Summary
-This project was created to be used as the back end for the Seneca Music angular app
+This project was created to be used as the back end for my Seneca Music angular app

 ## Project Links: